City A.M. wants to be the voice of UK business. Is it working?

 However, the COVID-19 pandemic disrupted this business model.
 Stay-at-home mandates emptied commuter trains, hygiene awareness made shared newspapers unappealing, and digital adoption permanently changed how audiences consume news.
 City A.M. suspended print publication in March 2020, only relaunching 18 months later.

 THG acquired City A.M. in July 2023, removing the threat of administration and repositioning the publication as a multimedia news platform.
 THG invested in City A.M.’s digital infrastructure, launching an app just two months after taking ownership.
-The app has now been downloaded more than 250,000 downloads
+The app has now been downloaded more than 250,000 times

 City A.M. remains a member of a thinning crowd – a British-owned media outlet.
 The Financial Times is run by Nikkei, while Bloomberg and the Wall Street Journal are American assets.
-City A.M. centres this – it’s aggressively a UK rather than a global financial publication.
+City A.M. emphasises this – it’s aggressively a UK rather than a global financial publication.

 Readership includes commuters on Tuesday, Wednesday and Thursday, who still receive the free print edition.
 Revenues and digital readership continue to rise: an estimated 1.65 million unique website visits monthly, 68,676 daily print circulation and nearly 75,000 YouTube subscribers.